Get in the mood for autumn with a simple and fun fall painting project for kids to try!

 Then, open your paper and see what you painted!
 Every single design will be different.

 Pretty cool art technique, huh?

-I then got the chance to play with the Paint Dab Makers and added dots of yellow, red and green paint throughout the tree.
+Finally, I pulled out the Paint Dab Makers and added dots of yellow, red, and green paint throughout the tree.